halannhile/halannhile/README.md

 💡 I'm a data scientist who is learning to also become a software engineer.

 Why, you may ask.
 I do love my job as a data scientist, I love building ML/AI models - I believe they have a tremendous potential to make a positive impact in so many areas.
-But throughout my time working as a data scientist, I realized without the skill set of a software engineer, I cannot bring my models to life.
+But throughout my time working as a data scientist, I realized that without the skill set of a software engineer, I cannot bring my models to life.
 I always had to rely on the software engineers in my team to handle the shipping of my models to the users of our company's website and app.

 🧩 It's like I have the full design of a house but always miss the last piece of the puzzle - the skills and materials to actually build it out and allow people to use it.